CityOfPhiladelphia/tips-api/README.md

 If you're on an environment that supports Bash, there's a script provided that does all this for you.
 Just `cp dev_env.sample.sh dev_env.sh`, edit the file, and insert the actual TIPS web service URL.
+Then run `. dev_env.sh`.

 ### Running